sassoftware/viya4-deployment/docs/Troubleshooting.md

 ### Solution:

-Note: If you used viya4-iac-aws:5.6.0 or never to create your infrastructure, these steps are not applicable for you.
+Note: If you used viya4-iac-aws:5.6.0 or newer to create your infrastructure, these steps are not applicable for you.
 This role & policy should already be correct.

 1. Scale the `cluster-autoscaler-aws-cluster-autoscaler` deployment down to 0
       ```bash